 Wales is famous for its Welsh wool industry and its Welsh blankets and throws from its early history to modern times and is showcased in the National Wool Museum of Wales, in Drefach Felindre, Carmarthenshire, West Wales.
 The Museum is located in the Teifi Valley in the former Cambrian Mills and the museum and the town of Drefach Felindre is a National Heritage Site.
-It has recently undergone a major £2million refit and was re-opened to the public in 2004.
 It is part of the National Museum for Wales.

 Welsh wool and the Welsh woollen manufacturing industry was historically one of the most important industries in Wales.
 From ‘o Fôn i Fynwy’, literally from Anglesey to Monmouth or from North to South Wales, the Welsh wool industry spread to all parts of Wales.
 However it was in the Teifi valley and surrounding areas that the wool industry was at its most prolific during the latter parts of the 19th and 20th century.